mfourier/ufc-predictor/README.md

 - **1**: Fighter Blue wins

 ## Approach
-The model predicts the outcome of a UFC fight by using the difference in features between the two fighters as input.
+The model predicts the outcome of a UFC fight by using the difference in features between the two fighters as input, this is, for each fight, the feature vector $x$  is calculated as
+$$x = \text{features-fighter-red} - \text{features-fighter-blue}.$$
 The goal is to create a machine learning model that can accurately predict the winner based on these feature differences.

-For each fight, the feature vector $x$  is calculated as $x = \text{features-fighter-red} - \text{features-fighter-blue}$ The model will be trained on this data to learn the relationship between feature differences and fight outcomes.

 ## Models Implemented
 The following machine learning models have been implemented to predict the fight outcomes: